felixlopz/hubrise-test-task/content/docs/en/catalog.md

 ---

 **IMPORTANT NOTE:** You can connect integrated apps to a specific Catalog to push data into it or pull data from it.
 You can edit and manage products in a HubRise Catalog only from third party apps, or with the HubRise **Catalog Manager** connected to your HubRise Account.
+For more information, see [Catalog Manager](/apps/catalog-manager).

 Removing a catalog from HubRise does not affect the product list in third party apps.